DirectoryTree/Bartender/README.md

 Otherwise, if you do not need to store these tokens, you are free to delete the published `2024_10_27_131354_add_provider_token_columns_to_users_table.php` migration file and omit applying the `StoresProviderTokens` interface.
-Bartender will skip storing these tokens in such case.
+Bartender will skip storing these tokens as it does not require them to successfully authenticate users.

 ## Extending & Customizing